Use a Mac as a Security Camera And Watch Live Video Remotely From an iPhone or iPad

 As mentioned earlier, it may be best to create a unique Apple ID specifically for the recipient Mac.
 That Apple ID could then be added as a contact to the iOS Address Book as “Mac Home Camera” and added to favorites for quick access.

-The only downside to FaceTime is the feed requires a wi-fi connection or to use Personal Hotspot to circumvent the FaceTime wi-fi limitation.
+The only downside to FaceTime is the feed requires a wi-fi connection or 4G / LTE cellular connection, which can use a fair amount of bandwidth.
+Older devices can use Personal Hotspot to circumvent the FaceTime wi-fi limitation if it applies to their version of iOS, but that does not exist in modern versions of iOS.
 You could probably use Skype to get around that limitation as well, but that’d be another article.
-Enjoy!